 The best way to know the presence of a bed bug is to inspect your couch.
 It’s difficult to inspect the bed bugs, but it’s not impossible at all.
 You can use the following tools for inspecting your couch.

 - An old credit card or thin piece of durable plastic

 Bed bugs are just like a nightmare for everyone.
 It is the worst thing that can happen to any person at night.

 However, there are many anti bugs sprays and medicines to avoid them, but now it is more than a funny myth.

 Many people follow it to make others night full of danger.
 There is nothing funnier than tagging someone in funny bed bug memes and gift them a sleepless night if it comes to the funny side.

 Bed bug bites and mosquito bites usually result in small red bumps.

 The question arises in your mind is how to differentiate them?

-It’s important to obtain visual evidence for example if you observe bed bug feces and eggs in your home there is maximum chances bites are bed bug bites.
+It’s important to obtain visual evidence.
+For example, if you observe bed bug feces and eggs in your home, there are maximum chances bites are bed bug bites.